top of page

 SEO for ecommerce sites is about precision.
 It’s not just stuffing keywords — it's about matching buyer intent with rich, relevant product information.
 The better your listing matches what people are searching for, the more likely they are to click.

 That’s how SEO fuels your Click-Through Rate (CTR) — the percentage of people who saw your listing and thought, “Yep, this one’s for me.”
 You want content that gets the click.
 And that happens when your product page is speaking the customer's language, backed by solid keyword research, and tailored for each marketplace.
+Read more about "product detail page checklist".

 Increasing Conversions and Selling More

 Ranking high gets the click, but optimised content seals the deal.
-Clear product benefits, relevant features, and user-first content make a huge difference in your Conversion Rate (CVR)—the percentage of clicks that actually lead to purchases.
+Clear product benefits, relevant features, and user-first content make a huge difference in your Conversion Rate (CVR) — the percentage of clicks that actually lead to purchases.

 With a dialled-in ecommerce SEO strategy, you’re not just bringing in more traffic—you’re converting that traffic into real revenue.
 That’s the difference between traffic for vanity and traffic that performs.